Cancer - protecting yourself

 Two young adults are diagnosed with skin cancer every day

-More and more young people aged 15 and older are part of a rising group of young adults who are diagnosed with malignant melanoma - the deadliest form of skin cancer.
+More and more young people aged 15 and older are part of a rising group of young adults who are diagnosed with malignant melanoma which is the deadliest form of skin cancer.

 - People forget or do not think they need to put on sun cream in the summer

-- Adults are using sun beds too often which can increase your risk of melanoma before 35 by 75 per cent.
+- young people and adults are using sun beds too often which can increase your risk of melanoma before 35 by 75 per cent.